Written for a Valentine's Day prompt at Granger Enchanted.

 "Fight!
 Fight!
 Fight for my Master, defender of house-elves!
 Fight the Dark Lord, in the name of brave Regulus!
 Fight!" ~ Kreacher, DH

 Hermione wondered what Ron was talking about across the table.
-He seemed to be gearing up to something.
+He seemed to be gearing up to something, with an usually long reflection on their relationship.
+Or at least, his view of it, which seemed suddenly removed from her own.

 "… only you Hermione, for so long.
 I want to have children with you and come home to you every night…"

-"… I've been given a massive payrise so you won't need to work or anything.
+"… I've been given a pay-rise so you won't need to work or anything.
 We'll buy a nice house in the countryside, I've seen one I like actually, move out of that flat."

 "I love that flat, Ron."